 How Do We Monitor Water Quality In The Baltimore Harbor?

 In April of 2023, Waterfront Partnership began daily (Mon - Fri) bacteria monitoring at five sites in the Baltimore Harbor.
+The sampling season ran from April through October.
 At each site, a small sample of harbor water is collected in a vial and dropped off at ZooQuatic Laboratory where it is assessed for bacteria levels through an incubation process.
 The results are reported to Waterfront Partnership within 48 hours (often sooner) and are recorded on SwimGuide.org.
 The sampling season of the water monitoring program ended on October 27th.

 The five collection sites were chosen based on their geographic and biologic features, as well as the likelihood of human contact with water at the site.
 Healthy Harbor, an initiative of Waterfront Partnership, is focused on how water quality impacts recreation within and around the harbor water, so choosing sites where locals are known to launch kayaks and sailboats is important to the goals of the monitoring program.
 The program runs April through October because most people who are coming in contact with harbor water are doing so in the warmer months of the year.